The Claude Agent SDK lets you build production AI agents in Python or TypeScript. Inbox triage tutorial, MCP servers, cron deploy, rate-limit gotchas.

 The Claude Agent SDK is a Python and TypeScript library from Anthropic that gives you a production-ready AI agent loop.
 You pass it a prompt and a list of allowed tools, and Claude autonomously reads files, runs commands, edits code, and searches the web until the task is complete.

 The SDK itself is free to download and use.
 You pay for API usage at standard Anthropic pricing.
 A typical agent run that reads ten files and makes a few edits costs between $0.02 and $0.10 depending on the model.
-Sonnet 4.6 is the cost-efficient default for most production workloads.
+Sonnet 4.6 is the cost-efficient default.
+Opus 4.7 is the high-capability option.

-They are the same product.
+They are the same thing.
 Anthropic renamed the Claude Code SDK to the Claude Agent SDK.
-The Python package changed from `claude-code-sdk` to `claude-agent-sdk`.
-The TypeScript package changed from `@anthropic-ai/claude-code-sdk` to `@anthropic-ai/claude-agent-sdk`.
-The official migration guide covers all the breaking changes.
+The Python package changed from claude-code-sdk to claude-agent-sdk.
+The TypeScript package changed from @anthropic-ai/claude-code-sdk to @anthropic-ai/claude-agent-sdk.
+All the APIs are the same.

 Yes.
-Pass an `mcp_servers` dict in `ClaudeAgentOptions` with the command and args for each server.
-The SDK connects to any MCP-compliant server, from Postgres to Playwright to custom-built servers, without you writing any tool-execution code.
+Pass an mcp_servers dict in ClaudeAgentOptions with the command and args for each server.
+The SDK connects to any MCP-compliant server: databases, browsers, APIs, and the growing ecosystem of community-built servers.

 The SDK does not have built-in backoff.
 For production deployments with multiple concurrent agents, add a semaphore or run agents sequentially through a queue.
-Hitting rate limits produces a standard API error you can catch and retry with exponential backoff using a library like `tenacity`.
+Hitting rate limits produces an API error you can catch and retry with exponential backoff.

 Five interactive lessons.
 Install Claude Code, build your first automation, and deploy it live on the internet — all in under an hour.
 Free, no coding required.